jagreehal/python-uv-template/README.md

 - Developers can commit and push freely to feature branches
 - Local quality tools are available but not enforced:

   ```bash
   make format  # Format when ready
   make lint    # Check for issues
   make test    # Run tests
   ```

-- Use `make all` to run all checks locally before creating a PR
+- Use `make check` or `make all` to run all checks locally before creating a PR

 ### CI/CD Pipeline